Receipts Manual

-Receipts groups receipts into accounts.
+Receipts are grouped into accounts.
 An account may represent a client, project, trip, business, or any other grouping.
 A default account is included, new accounts may be added when editing a receipt or in Settings.
 Accounts may be active or inactive, active accounts appear black while inactive accounts are grey.
 Active accounts appear first in the accounts list (under the Receipts tab) followed by inactive accounts.
-Accounts may be filtered by their active state in the Overview and Reports tabs.

 Categories are groups of receipts within accounts.
 Receipts includes 16 categories by default, others may be added when editing a receipt or in Settings.
 Subcategories may be created by setting a category's parent.

 Receipts saves up to three totals for each receipt.
 These include the receipt total (in the receipt's unit), the account total, and the home currency total.
 The account and home currency totals are only displayed if the account or home currency unit is different from the receipt unit.
 The receipt unit is either a currency or a mileage unit.
 Each account may have a currency set that is different from the home currency.
-By default, the home currency is set to the current locale's currency.
+By default, the home currency is set to the current device locale's currency.
 This may be changed in Settings.
 Default values for all units are included with Receipts and updated with each app update.
-Values may be manually input under Units in the Settings tab or updated by tapping the refresh button (currency exchange rates are provided by WebServiceX).
+Values may be manually updated under Units in the Settings tab or by tapping the refresh button.

 Each receipt is assigned a unique global number or a unique account number (depending on the Global Receipt Numbers setting).
-This number may be used to identify receipts or other related documents for each entry in Receipts.
+This number may be used to identify receipts and their attachments.
 Receipts may be active or inactive.
 Active receipts appear black in the receipts list while inactive receipts are grey.
-Receipts may be filtered by their active state in the Overview, Receipts, and Reports tabs.
 Receipts can be set up to be repeating with a time interval and an optional end date.
-If a receipt is a repeating receipt, new receipts are automatically added when the time interval has passed since the last receipt in the series.
+If a receipt is a repeating receipt, new receipts are automatically added when the specified time interval has passed.
 Repeats become inactive when the end date has passed (if set).
 Repeats are deleted when all receipts related to the repeat are deleted.
-When editing receipts that are part of a repeating series, changes may be applied to this receipt only, all future receipts (including this receipt), or all related receipts.
-When deleting a repeating receipt, either only this receipt may be deleted or all related receipts as well.
+When editing a receipt that is part of a repeating series, changes may be applied to the edited receipt only, all future receipts (including the edited receipt), or all related receipts.
+When deleting a repeating receipt, either only the receipt may be deleted or all related receipts as well.

-Each receipt may contain multiple photos, voice memos, and other attachments.
+Each receipt may contain multiple photos, drawings, voice memos, and other attachments.
 These are displayed in a tray that appears at the bottom of a receipt (scrollable horizontally).
 Photos may be added from an existing photo album or captured using the device camera(s).
 Receipts supports photo editing in the photo view.
+Drawings may also be attached to receipts.
+These may be used for signatures and quick notes.
 Voice memos may also be included to capture short voice notes.
 Attachments of any file type may be added from other apps.
 Receipts supports previews of many common file types.
-Tap a photo or attachment to see a preview.
+Tap an attachment to see a preview.
 Attachments may also be opened in other apps or printed.

 Receipts consists of four tabs along the bottom of the screen.